Humber Super Snipe

-The Humber Super Snipe is a car which was produced from 1938 to 1967 by British-based Humber Limited.
+The Humber Super Snipe is a car which was produced from 1938 to 1967 by British-based manufacturer Humber Limited.

 Pre-war Super Snipe

 The Super Snipe was introduced in October 1938, derived by combining the four-litre inline six-cylinder engine from the larger Humber Pullman with the chassis and body of the Humber Snipe, normally powered by a three-litre engine.
 The result was a car of enhanced performance and a top speed of 79 mi/h —fast for its day.
 Its design was contributed to by American engine genius Delmar "Barney" Roos who left a successful career at Studebaker to join Rootes in 1936.

 The Super Snipe was marketed to upper-middle-class managers, professional people and government officials.
 It was relatively low-priced for its large size and performance, and was similar to American cars in appearance and concept, and in providing value for money.

-Within a year of introduction, World War II broke out in Europe but the car continued in production as a British military staff car, the Car, 4-seater, 4x2, while the same chassis was used for an armoured reconnaissance vehicle, the Humber Light Reconnaissance Car.
+Within a year of introduction, World War II broke out in Europe but the car continued in production as a British military staff car, designated Car, 4-seater, 4x2, while the same chassis was used for an armoured reconnaissance vehicle, the Humber Light Reconnaissance Car.